McDonald’s Global Privacy Statement

 - the information Facebook holds about you.

-CCTV is used in McDonald’s restaurants for the following legitimate business interests:
+CCTV is used in McDonald’s restaurants for the following legitimate business interest.

 (i) To prevent and detect crime and disorder;